 - 4 Tbsp salsa, (I recommend using a fresh salsa or pico de gallo, homemade or one from the refrigerator section of the grocery store (ie: not one from a can or bottle that stores on the shelf), but use whatever you've got on hand!)

 - 5 Tortillas, Extra Large Burrito size (You can use whatever size toritlla you prefer, but this is my reccomendation!)

 Cook the rice

 - Cook the rice according to package instructions, or cook in your rice cooker.
 (I cook mine in the rice cooker.)

-- Drain the black beans and freshly grate the cheddar.
+- While the crumbles and rice cook, you can drain the black beans and grate the cheddar.

 - Preheat the oven to 375 degrees.

 - Once the rice is done (and still warm!) transfer it to a medium-sized mixing bowl.

 - Add the butter/Earth Balance, olive oil, salt (start with ½ tsp, you can add more later if needed), cilantro, and 1 Tbsp lime juice.